nwoeanhinnogaehr/412-W19-G5-public/Competition_3_Report.md

 the turtlebot asummes it has reached a red line and stops accordingly.

 ##### Location 1
 At location 1, we used two different implementations to detect how many objects were in front.
 The first one used the data from the laser scanner to run the `get_objects()` function.
 This function takes the laser scanner data and returns a list of ranges for each object found that was above the size of 60 units wide.
 The second implementation used the `detect(image, color, cutoff=7000)` function from the `shape_detect` library we made which returned the number of red objects that were found from the camera of the turtlebot.
 7000 is the minimum number of pixels in a region for it to be counted.
-Though we found some inconsistencies in both implementations, we decided to used the color detection implementation for the competition.
+Though we found some inconsistencies in both implementations, we decided to used the laser scanner based detection implementation for the competition.
 The robot will indicate the number of objects it found by playing a sound and turning on the LEDs.

 ##### Location 2
 At location 2, the shapes are detected using the camera.
 The robot detects when it should stop by measuring the distance to the billboard with the laser scanner.
 When the robot reaches the end of the line, it turns slightly to center itself, then based on a single frame from the camera it will separately detect the green and red shapes.
 The total number of shapes detected will be indicated with a sound and by the LEDs.
 It stores the detected green shape in a global value so that it can be compared against the shapes at location 3.
 All shape detection is done using the `shape_detect` module.
 A cutoff of 1000 is used this time because the shapes are further away.
 Afterwards it turns around and drives back along the line until it reaches the main line.